millJosh/it3038c-scripts/project1/README.md

 ## Reference:
 https://stackoverflow.com/questions/6786990/find-out-time-it-took-for-a-python-script-to-complete-execution

-This talked about the import of date time but it didn't really do much in terms of how I wanted it too look and I wanted it to do
+This talked about the import of date time but it didn't really do much in terms of how I wanted it too look and what I wanted it to do

 I went off this from the website:
 - from datetime import datetime startTime = datetime.now()